redilinxa/property-system/README.md

 - Missing refresh of the property types on addition after initial load from api.
 Need hard refresh from browser before clicking Add or Edit.
 - Design issues in radio button.

-Overall i can say that for the existing specification the application does what is intended.
-The means behind the completion of this task was for me to be able to show as much diverse implementation logic and technologies in order for you to be able to understand my existing knowledge as a developer.